GabrielaG021/GabrielaG021/README.md

 - 👋 Hi, I’m @GabrielaG021
-- 👀 I’m interested in creating mobile applications.
+- 👀 I’m interested in exploring two routes: web development and mobile applications.
 - 🌱 I’m currently a new Software Engineer grad at Florida Gulf Coast University.
 - 💞️ I’m looking to collaborate on making every day tasks easier.
 - 📫 How to reach me at my email -> softengineer.ggutierrez@gmail.com